myles/jekyll-typogrify/README.md

 # Jekyll::Typogrify

-Improves typography on your Jekyll site using [typogruby](http://avdgaag.github.io/typogruby/) and [titlecase](https://github.com/samsouder/titlecase).
+Improves typography on your Jekyll site using [typogruby](http://avdgaag.github.io/typogruby/), [titlecase](https://github.com/samsouder/titlecase), and some other useful functions.

 | Before | After |
 | ------ | ----- |